PrefectHQ/prefect/docs/concepts/storage.md

 Temporary Local Storage persists Prefect flow run and result data in the local file system, using `~/.prefect/flows` and `~/.prefect/results` by default.

 Temporary Local Storage works best for local development and testing.
-If you're using Docker or Kubernetes, you must configure remote storage such as AWS S3, Azure Blob Storage, Google Cloud Storage, or File Storage configured to use a file share.
+If you're using Docker or Kubernetes, you must configure remote storage such as AWS S3, Azure Blob Storage, Google Cloud Storage, or File Storage configured to use a shared file system.